ykmnkmi/jinja.dart/README.md

 - The `default` filter compares values with `null`; there is no `boolean` parameter.
 - The `defined` and `undefined` tests compare values with `null`.
 - The `map` filter also compares values with `null`.
-  Use `attribute` for fields and `item` for items.
+  Use `attribute` for `object.attribute` and `item` for `object[item]` expressions.
 - Not yet supported:
-  - nested attributes and items
-  - slices and negative indexes
+  - Slices and negative indexes
-  - conditional and variable `extends` statement variants
+  - Conditional and variable `extends` statement variants
-  - choice, ignore missing and variable `include` statement variants
+  - Choice, ignore missing and variable `include` statement variants
 - If `Environment({getAttribute})` is not passed, the `getItem` method will be used.
   This allows you to use `{{ map.key }}` as an expression equivalent to `{{ map['key'] }}`.
 - _work in progress_